-He feigned innocence, pretexting he was just teasing me.
+He feigned innocence saying he was just teasing me.
 The girls escorted me out, shocked such a popular teacher was a pedophile.

 Petrified, I decided to skip attending the day after's ceremony.

-Guess who became my Arabic teacher for the two years that followed?
+Guess who became my Arabic teacher for the following two years?

 To indulge his vice, he divided us into boys-only and girls-only groups.
 Each week, one group attended a "make up session" to help us with ambiguous lessons.
 He and his shadiness were the only ambiguity.

 He brought a sexual jokes encyclopedia he'd delight in telling.
 To the euphoria of my fellow boy classmates.
 I cared for no such content, especially from him, attracting criticism from the boys.

 Seated across from him, subjected to his hungry-wolf stare, made his class seem an eternity.
 My grades were as desolate.
 Justifiably.

 A pity a pedophile sabotaged my relationship with school's rekindling inception.
 Why like school when it employs pedophiles?

 I was 11 when I asked that question.

 Song of abused childhood: Luka, by Suzanne Vega.